-- 3 Months Pregnant Symptoms
+- Three Months Pregnant – Symptoms

-- Physical and Emotional Changes in The Third Month of Pregnancy
+- Physical and Emotional Changes in the Third Month of Pregnancy

-- To-Do List for Third Month
+- To-Do List for the Third Month of Pregnancy

-- 5 Tips for Dad-to-Be
+- 5 Tips for the Dad-to-Be

-3 Months Pregnant Symptoms
+Three Months Pregnant – Symptoms

-You will notice the following changes and symptoms in your body during the third month
+You will notice the following changes and symptoms in your body during the third month of pregnancy:

 Pregnancy hormones make you feel tired and drowsy.
 The body needs extra blood to supply essential nutrients to the foetus, thereby affecting blood sugar and pressure levels.